CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Background

-In this section, we give discuss some necessary definitions and results from universal algebra, especially commutator theory.
-For a general background on universal algebra we refer to \cite{bergman-universal-algebra}.
-For commutator theory (in congruence modular varieties) we refer to the book \cite{FM-commutator-theory}, and to \cite{AM-commutator} and \cite{moorhead-commutator} for information about the higher commutator.
+In this section, we discuss some necessary definitions and results from universal algebra, especially commutator theory.
+For general background in universal algebra we refer to \cite{bergman-universal-algebra}.
+For background in commutator theory (in congruence modular varieties) we refer to the book \cite{FM-commutator-theory}, and the papers \cite{AM-commutator, moorhead-commutator} (for the higher commutator).